 “Why outsource our food, when we can grow it close to home?”

 Educational Opportunities – JD and I both value learning, researching and collaborating.
 We take every opportunity we can to learn from the pioneers in aquaculture, aquaponics, controlled environment agriculture, food safety, wastewater treatment, renewable energy and the like.
-Since we both have background experience in education and curriculum development, we are passionate about helping others learn about aquaponics, from home scale systems to starting an aquaponics farm revolution with our friends at Green Acre’s Aquaponics.
-We have had the pleasure of training over two thousand people from around the world and are working on some new materials and video content to extend that reach even more.
+Since we both have background experience in education and curriculum development, we are passionate about helping others learn about aquaponics..
+We have had the pleasure of training thousands of people from around the world and are working on some new materials and video content to extend that reach even more.
 Connecting with K-12 schools as well as partnerships with colleges and universities are shaping a new generation of young innovative farmers.
 Being a farmer may be one of the most important jobs that helps to shape and secure the future of our planet and people.

 “The more you know, the more you grow.”